OtterJS/otterhttp-session/README.md

 ### touchAfter

 Touching refers to the extension of session lifetime, both in browser (by modifying `Expires` attribute in [Set-Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) header) and session store (using its respective method) upon access.
 This prevents the session from being expired after a while.

-In `autoCommit` mode (which is enabled by default), for optimization, a session is only touched, not saved, if it is not modified.
-The value of `touchAfter` allows you to skip touching if the session is still recent, thus, decreasing database load.

 ### encode/decode